 As well, the cherry sour from Dandy Brewing Company was fantastic.
 They make small batch beer, so their seasonals change frequently.
 I’m not sure if it’s still available.
 Their Oyster stout is really good too.
 I don’t remember anything about the tequila on the left, but it has a cool label and colour.

 It’s a really decent event, check it out.
 Co-op puts on a good show.
-The atmosphere is very fun and friendly, there’s staff all over the place making sure everything stays clean and tidy, and there’s even police officers throughout, keeping order.
-In addition they have a tasting seminar which is headed by a one of the Co-op sommeliers, giving advice and information on food pairings and how to drink properly.
+The atmosphere is very fun and friendly, there’s staff all over the place making sure everything stays clean and tidy, and there are even police officers throughout, keeping order.
+In addition, they have a tasting seminar which is headed by one of the Co-op sommeliers, giving advice and information on food pairings and how to drink properly.
 Grape Escape has something for everyone – unless you don’t drink.
 Not sure why you’d go in that case.
 Maybe just to network?

 I’ll look for you at the next one! 🙂